edgexfoundry/edgex-go/ZMQWindows.md

 2. Run `go get -v -x github.com/pebbe/zmq4`, **expect it to fail** due to a missing `zmq.h` file.
 This will create the directory structure needed in order to accomplish the steps below.
 This step can be skipped, but if skipped the directories in the following steps will have to be manually created.

 3. Download the release version of ZMQ from AppVeyor builds from zmq: https://ci.appveyor.com/project/zeromq/libzmq.
-Be sure it is a successful build and be sure a choose the the correct platform architecture and VERSION for your system.
+Be sure it is a successful build to choose the correct platform architecture and VERSION for your system.
 Ensure the commit that is built matches the version you clone from source in step 3.
 Example: `Environment: platform=x64, configuration=Release, WITH_LIBSODIUM=ON, ENABLE_CURVE=ON, NO_PR=TRUE`.
 You can download the zip from the artifacts tab.

     3.a.
 Extract the contents of the downloaded zip file anywhere you prefer.